Even the hemlocks moan.

 From “The Dead Are Beautiful Tonight”

 A Shiver in the Leaves, the long-awaited debut from reviewer and author Luther Hughes, is fraught and unflinching in its exploration of the human condition.
-Hughes, a perennial champion of poetry and curator of lists that highlight new collections from queer poets of color, establishes himself as a powerful writer with a keen understanding of the page.
-His use of structure, rhythm and extended metaphor are among the best, and his particular utilization of the crow throughout A Shiver in the Leaves sets this debut apart as one of the most layered, complex collections of the year.
+Hughes, a perennial champion of poetry and curator of lists that highlight new collections from queer poets of color, establishes themself as a powerful writer with a keen understanding of the page.
+Their use of structure, rhythm and extended metaphor are among the best, and their particular utilization of the crow throughout A Shiver in the Leaves sets this debut apart as one of the most layered, complex collections of the year.

 Hughes opens the collection with “Tenor,” a sparse poem that utilizes white space expertly to create movement and introduces crows, a figurative tool that Hughes returns to often as the collection progresses.
 In this first entry, the speaker is overwhelmed with “Crows/and more crows.”
 With a sky proliferated with crows, the speaker laments, “I wanted/so much of today/to be peaceful,/but the empty crow/untethers/a feral yearning/for love…” The poem also introduces one of Hughes’ core themes as the speaker admits,